 If you want to transport explosives, the driver must have an ADR certificate.
 You also require a transfer licence:

-- If you transport explosives for civil use inside the Netherlands, you must apply for a transfer licence from the municipal executive of the destination municipality.
+- Do you transport explosives for civil use inside the Netherlands?
+You must apply for a transfer licence from the municipal executive of the destination municipality.

-- If you transport explosives for civil use within the European Union, you need permission from the Member State from which you export the explosives, but also from the Member States you will use for transit and final delivery.
+- Do you transport explosives for civil use within the European Union?
+You need permission from the Member State from which you export the explosives, but also from the Member States you will use for transit and final delivery.

-- If you transport explosives for civil use into the Netherlands from another EU Member State, you must apply for permission (pdf, in Dutch) from the Human Environment and Transport Inspectorate (Inspectie Leefomgeving en Transport, ILT).
+- Do you transport explosives for civil use into the Netherlands from another EU Member State?
+You must apply for permission (in Dutch) from the Human Environment and Transport Inspectorate (Inspectie Leefomgeving en Transport, ILT).

-- If you transport explosives for mining purposes, the recipient needs to apply for a permit from the Energy Market Department of the Ministry of Economic Affairs and Climate Policy (EZK).
+- If you transport explosives for mining purposes, the recipient needs to apply for a permit from the Ministry of Economic Affairs and Climate Policy (EZK).

 Digital application with Message Box